 Young foals can commonly have crooked legs (either front, hind or both), otherwise known as Angular Limb Deviation or Deformity (ALD).

-- Perinatal factors: premature birth, twin pregnancy, placentitis, perinatal soft tissue trauma and flaccidity of the soft tissue structures surrounding the joints
+- Perinatal factors: premature birth, twin pregnancy, placentitis, perinatal soft tissue trauma and flaccidity or laxity of the soft tissue structures surrounding the joints

 - Developmental factors: unbalanced nutrition, excessive exercise and/or trauma

-Most foals will be born with some degree of limb deviation, mostly due to ligament laxity and muscle weakness which usually will correct itself as the foal exercises.
-However if the cuboidal bones are not fully formed (Figures 1a and 1b), they run the risk of being crushed from exercise and the uneven load that is placed on the joint due to the laxity.
-Once the bones have fully formed/calcified, an ALD will result due to the abnormally shaped cuboidal bones.
+Most foals will be born with some degree of limb deviation, mostly due to ligament laxity and muscle weakness, which will usually correct itself as the foal exercises.
+If the cuboidal bones are not fully formed (Figures 1a and 1b), there is risk of the incompletely formed bones being crushed from exercise and uneven load that is placed on the joint due to the laxity.
+In these cases, once the bones have fully formed/calcified, an ALD will result due to the abnormally shaped cuboidal bones.

 There are two general terms used to describe these deviations:

 - Valgus refers to an outward deviation of the limb (Figure 2)

 - Varus refers to inward deviation of the limb (Figure 3)